Altrusa International, New York City Club

 New York City Altrusans seek to improve the quality of life for people in our community by engaging in a variety of projects.

-Holy Apostles Soup Kitchen--feeds over 1,000 homeless meals daily.
+Holy Apostles Soup Kitchen--provides over 1,000 meals daily to the homeless and hungry.
 We enjoyed serving 1,200 and 1,400 meals for Make a Difference Day!

 If questions please contact juliek@msn.com .